epccs/RPUlux/Adc/README.md

 {"ADC4":"SDA","ADC5":"SCL"}
 ```

-Values are from the SelfTest harness with red LED on.
+Values are from the SelfTest harness with a red LED on.
 PWR_I is scaled so it will need more current to get a reading.

 The value reported is based on the avcc referance value which is saved in EEPROM, see bellow.